-On January 25, 2010, the Company reported the results of a Preliminary Economic Assessment (the "PA") indicating that there are two potentially viable production options for the NZ, including the production of tin concentrate, indium sponge and zinc metal, and the production of tin concentrate and zinc-indium concentrate.
-Based on a 10-year projected life for the NZ and a production rate of 850 tonnes per day ("tpd"), the PA shows pre-tax internal rates of return ("IRR") for the tin concentrate, indium sponge and zinc metal production option and the tin concentrate and zinc-indium concentrate production option of 28.87% and 23.49%, respectively.
-The PA also indicates an after-tax NPV and IRR for the tin concentrate, indium sponge and zinc metal production option of \$47.2 million and 22.55%, respectively, and an after-tax NPV and IRR for the tin concentrate and zinc-indium concentrate production option of \$18.1 million and 18.0%, respectively as highlighted in the following table.
+The PA indicates that there are two potentially viable production options for the NZ, including the production of tin concentrate, indium sponge and zinc metal, and the production of tin concentrate and zinc-indium concentrate.
+Based on a 10-year projected life on the resources identified above in the NZ and a production rate of 850 tonnes per day ("tpd"), the PA shows pre-tax internal rates of return ("IRR") for the tin concentrate, indium sponge and zinc metal production ("Option B") and the tin concentrate and zinc-indium concentrate production option of 28.87% and 23.49% ("Option A"), respectively.
+The PA also indicates an after-tax NPV and IRR for the Option B of \$47.2 million and 22.55%, respectively, and an after-tax NPV and IRR for Option A of \$18.1 million and 18.0%, respectively as highlighted in the following table.
+The Company is currently pursuing Option B.